-How virtual agents lower customer service costs
+How AI lowers customer service costs

 While not every company handles the same level of demand, companies of all sizes feel the pressure to meet rising expectations of their customer service offerings.
 Conditioned by the convenience of mobile devices, online chat, and virtual assistants—and by experiences with providers like Amazon who have raised the bar for all others—consumers have come to expect a smooth, simple, fast customer service experience, whether it’s 3pm or 3am.